-That said, when I listed down the books that have to be there in the Customer Service Personnel’s bookshelf, I asked our go-to Customer Success expert, for his recommendations.
+That said – when I listed down the books that have to be there on the Customer Service Personnel’s bookshelf, I asked our go-to Customer Success expert for his recommendations.

 “You’ve to constantly up the game when you are in this business.
 Books are the best means for that.
 My all-time favorite is Delivering Happiness”, he said.
 “As I frequently tell everyone, Don’t just sell the software, sell the experience too”, he added.

-So here goes; the most wonderful books ever written on customer service!
+So here goes; the most wonderful customer service books ever written!
 We’ve also included the links where you can order them right away.
 Happy reading!

 Ooh yeah, it’s all about the subtle nudges.
 Subtle behavioral nudges that can influence the way people make choices.